☰ Menu

 3. A 1-2 page (250-500 word) description of how the applicant intends to use the funds.

 4. A letter of recommendation from the student’s dissertation director.
 This letter should also attest that the student is currently enrolled and in good standing at a recognized university graduate program, and will complete all requirements for the doctorate except the dissertation by 1 September.
+(It is possible to submit the letter of recommendation separately, see below.)

-Submission Guidelines:
+Submission Guidelines

 In case you experience any problems with the online submission form please contact the SHOT secretariat.